prabhusarath/Lets-Be-Friend-App/README.md

 An servlet Based Java Application using MongoDB,JavaScript,JQuery

 - Friend Details are Entered into Html Page , Where Validation Checks are Done using Javascript and Animation done using JQuery.
+- Details are stored in MongoDB, All other Friend Details are Shown in an HTML Page., Done using Servlets.
 -
 Still in Development Phase ..
-Trying to Finish in 2 Days
+Trying to Add Some More Funcrions.